ucbpi/puppet-ssl/README.markdown

 This module provides a standard way to manage your SSL certificates, and currently includes support for auto-downloading your signed certs from InCommon.

-Supported platforms are RedHat and Debiana (based on $::osfamily fact).
+Supported platforms are RedHat and Debian (based on $::osfamily fact).
 Pull requests for other platforms are welcomed.

 ## Dependencies ##